High availability

 Data instance

-There are two additional flags, --management-port=<port> and --experimental-enabled=high_availability.
-These two flags are tied to the high availability feature, enable the coordinator to connect to the data instance, and allow the Memgraph data instance to use the high availability feature.
+Memgraph data instance must use flag --management-port=<port>.
+This flag is tied to the high availability feature, enables the coordinator to connect to the data instance, and allows the Memgraph data instance to use the high availability feature.

 docker run --name instance1 -p 7687:7687 -p 7444:7444 memgraph/memgraph-mage